stas-prokopiev/binance_historical_data/README.rst

     | (string) Path to folder where to dump the historical data
 #. **str_data_frequency**:
     | (string) One of [1m, 3m, 5m, 15m, 30m, 1h, 2h, 4h, 6h, 8h, 12h]
+    | Frequency of price-volume data candles to get

 The main method to dump data
 -----------------------------